jsiegenthaler/homebridge-eosstb/README.md

     ]
   }
 ```

-## Explanations:
+### Explanations:
-* platform    the name of your platform, normally eosstb
+* **platform**: the name of your platform, normally eosstb
-* name        The displayed name of your device.
+* **name**: The displayed name of your device.
 Default is UPC TV, you can set it to whatever you want
-* username    Your login username for your My UPC account.
+* **username**: Your login username for your My UPC account.
 Normally an email address.
-* password    Your password associated with your My UPC account
+* **password**: Your password associated with your My UPC account
-* PlayPauseKey    The command issued to the UPC Box when the Play/Pause button in the iOS remote is tapped.
+* **playPauseButton**: The command issued to the UPC Box when the Play/Pause button in the iOS remote is tapped.
 Normally MediaPause
-* BackKey     The command issued to the UPC Box when the Back button in the iOS remote is tapped.
+* **backButton**: The command issued to the UPC Box when the Back button in the iOS remote is tapped.
 Normally Escape
-* InfoKey     The command issued to the UPC Box when the Info button (i) in the iOS remote is tapped.
+* **infoButton**: The command issued to the UPC Box when the Info button (i) in the iOS remote is tapped.
 As the iOS Remote has no Menu button, the Info button should be used to access the menu.
 This is what the Info button is set to MediaTopMenu
+* **maxChannels**: The maximum number of channels to show.
+Default = 50.
+Limit = 96.

-## Known UPC Box Commands
+## Known UPC TV Box Commands
 * **MediaTopMenu**: Displays the top menu page (home page) on the TV, same as the HOME button on the UPC remote

 * **Escape**: Escapes (exits) out of any current screen on the TV.
 Same as the RETURN button on the remote